luisbett/codec-test/README.md

 # codec-test

-An application that receives a series of commands and simulates a robot's movement on Mars, displaying its final position, built using Javascript.
+A front-end application designed to receive a series of commands and simulate a robot's movement on Mars, displaying its final position, built using JavaScript, HTML, and CSS.

 ## Test Description